Underdisc/Varkor/readme.md

 Because `varkor.exe` is placed in `working/` by default, building Varkor, going to `working/` to run it, and going back to build again can be really fucking annoying.
 Inside of `working/`, you will find a batch script called `build.bat`.
 After setting up the cmd shell and creating a `buildSpecs.bat` file, you can run `build.bat`.
 The script will go to a specified build directory, run the generator command, and return to `working/`. `build r` will also run varkor if the build was successful.

 As mentioned, you need to create a file called `buildSpecs.bat` to use `working/build.bat`.
-This file is git ignored and must be in the root of your local copy of this repository.
+This file is git ignored and must be placed in `working/`.
 The script needs to set environment variables specific to your setup so they can be used by `build.bat`.
 You can find out what these environment variables are at the top of `working/checkBuildSpecs.bat`.
 As an example, here is the current content of my `buildSpecs.bat` file.

 ```
-set buildDir="build/rel/msvc64"
+set buildDir="../build/rel/msvc64"
 set generator=ninja
 set target=varkor
 ```